puutaro/CommandClick/README.md

 <br>
 <br>

-Rich bookmarklet development android app.
+`CommandClick` is rich bookmarklet development android app.
 You can use and create a bookmarklet that goes beyond common sense.
 For example, ubuntu terminal emulator, ubuntu file manager, youtube scraping player, etc...